What is possession of a controlled substance?

 Police procedures dictates there are many things a police officer must do get to the drugs.
 Police Officers can’t go off hunches.
 They must follow the law when it comes to search and seizure.
 If an officer skips a step, this may result in a violation of your constitutional rights.
 Because of this a possession of a controlled substance case is very complicated.
 The timing of when you were pulled over and asked to consent to a search is crucial.
 A mistake in procedure can mean the difference between a dismissal for a violation of your rights.
 With body cameras as evidence, this happens even more these days because officer’s reports can be contradicted by the video on their body.

 - Hotel rooms

-H&S 11350 – Possession of a Controlled Substance cases are not open and shut cases.
-They are open to attack on both a substantive and procedural ground.
+H&S 11350 – Possession of Controlled Substance cases are not open and shut cases.
+They are open to attack on both substantive and procedural grounds.

 Other Options for Resolving a Case

 Is This a First Time Offense Possession Controlled Substance Offense?

 A drug diversion or drug treatment program is an alternative to a jail sentence, especially for first-time or non-violent offenders.
 These programs focus on rehabilitation rather than punishment and can lead to the dismissal of charges upon successful completion.
 If this is a first-time drug offense for possession then a clean record or a professional license can be leveraged in exchange for classes and treatment.
 Thus H&S 11350 cases can result in dismissals via a program.
 The program is some type of diversion.